 A gripping reimagination of events the night before the assassination of the civil rights leader Dr. Martin Luther King, Jr. On April 3, 1968, after delivering one of his most memorable speeches, an exhausted Dr. King retires to his room at the Lorraine Motel while a storm rages outside.
 When a mysterious stranger arrives with some surprising news, King is forced to confront his destiny and his legacy to his people.

 The Mountaintop is presented by special arrangement with Dramatists Play Service, Inc., New York.

-Performances will take place outside, socially distanced, in the Stephenson Amphitheatre.
-More information coming soon!
+Performances will take place outside in the Stephenson Amphitheatre.

 Thanks to our show sponsor, North State Bank.

-The show contains adult themes and language and is recommended for ages 15+.
+Runtime is approximately 90 minutes with no intermission.
+The show contains adult themes and strong language and is recommended for ages 16+.

 - Thursdays, Fridays, and Saturdays at 8:00pm

 Seniors are age 62 and up.
 Students are through college.

 For the safety of all attendees, a maximum of 300 tickets will be sold for each performance.
 Tickets are general admission, but we will have areas marked off for seating to ensure proper social distancing.
 Masks will not be required when seated but are encouraged in outdoor common spaces and required indoors.
 A ticket is required for all patrons, regardless of age.